pikatoste/test.sh/README.md

 test.sh is a bash library for writing tests as shell scripts.

+Requires GNU bash version \>= 4.4.
+The development environment is Ubuntu 18.04 with bash version 4.4.20.
-Only GNU bash is supported.
-Requires bash \>=4.4.
-It has been tested succesfully with versions up to 5.0.11. test.sh is developed with bash version 4.4.20.
+It has been tested succesfully on versions up to 5.0.11.

 ## Installation